Julian-Marco/CVAT-Deplyoment/README.md

 ```
 oc adm policy add-scc-to-user privileged -z default -n <release_name>
 ```
 Now switch to the project folder that lies within the OKD cluster and click on "Deployments".
 You'll see three different deployments called "cvat-backend", "cvat-frontend" and "cvat-opa".
-At this point, we have yet to find out how to repair "cvat-opa", but in order to repair both "cvat-backend" and "cvat-frontend", we can do the  following:
+In order to repair both of the associated pods, we can do the following:

 4. Click on the respective YAML file.
 Again, we want to modify the security context constraints by adding this line
 ```